-All LCD (thin) monitors have a recommended setting for resolution and text might look blurry when you use a lower resolution.
-Old-school CRT monitors are able to use several resolutions without affecting text quality (although they have recommended resolution, too), but refresh rate is the real quality indicator for them.
-While most LCD monitors are using 60 Hertz refresh rate, CRT monitors use 75-200 Hertz.
-Rule of thumb for CRT-s is to use at least 75Hz for refresh rate and 100Hz or more if possible.
-That is because low refresh rate on CRT-s will tire out your eyes and ultimately affect your vision negatively in longer period of time.
-100Hz and more is said to be safe for your eyes.
+Huge old CRT monitors are able to use several resolutions without affecting text quality (although they have recommended resolution, too), but the refresh rate is the real quality indicator for them.
+While most LCD monitors are using 60-100 hertz refresh rate, CRT monitors use 75-200 hertz.
+Rule of thumb for CRT-s is to use at least 75 Hz for refresh rate and 100 Hz or more if possible.
+That is because low refresh rate on CRT-s will tire out your eyes and ultimately affect your vision negatively in a longer period of time.
+100 Hz and more is said to be safe for your eyes.

 You can also make all fonts larger in Windows to make texts easier to read.
 Click here to move on to the DPI scaling section of this article.

-Right-click on an empty Desktop area.
+Alternatively, right-click or touch and hold on an empty Desktop area.

 In Windows XP, click Properties.